 Contrary to popular belief, the sky is not falling for Microsoft Dynamics GP on-premise customers.

-The rumors around Dynamics GP being retired or in maintenance were based on assumptions kicking around the ecosystem this past year.
+The rumours around Dynamics GP being retired or in maintenance were based on assumptions kicking around the ecosystem this past year.
 From Microsoft’s push towards cloud services, the introduction of its first cloud-based ERP solution (Dynamics 365) – oh, and the fact that you were probably offered a discount to migrate to Dynamics 365.

 While some of these signs might still make you wonder, we’re going to try to set the record straight and give you all the information you need to form your own opinion on Dynamics GP’s future.
 Armed with the facts, you’ll be able to decide for yourself whether you want to stay on the same path or make the move to the cloud.